sheldonucr/ucr-eecs168-lab/lab3/README.md

 ## Part 10: Post Layout Simulation

 After parasitic extraction we want to apply the parasitics to the schematic for a more accurate representation of our inverter and test it.
-From the Custom Designer Console window go to `File -> Open Design` and open the inverter circuit schematic created earlier.
+From the Custom Compiler Console window go to `File -> Open Design` and open the inverter circuit schematic created earlier.

 Select the following options for the following columns:

 - Libraries: mylibrary
-- Cells: inverter_schematic
+- Cells: inverter_testbench
 - Views: schematic

 See Fig.11 for reference.
 Once all options are highlighted, click `Open` and the schematic that was created earlier for testing the inverter will open, see Fig.12 for reference.